 Abstract.
-We discuss the possibility of applying stochastic approaches to core modeling by using tools of topology.
-The study demonstrates the prospects of applying topological characteristics for the description of the core and the search for its analogs.
-Moreover application of topological characteristics (for example, in conjunction with machine learning methods) in the long term will make it possible to obtain petrophysical properties of the core samples without carrying out expensive and long-term filtration experiments.
+This work is devoted to an assessment of the possibility of using stochastic approaches to core modeling using tools of Topology.
+In addition, the research shows the prospects of applying topological characteristics to describe the core and search for analogs.
+Later, by connecting these topological characteristics with the reservoir properties (possibly with the application of machine learning methods), we will be able to obtain them for new core samples without carrying out expensive and long-term filtration experiments.

-Keywords: Topological characteristics, Betti numbers, digital core, geological modeling.
+Keywords: Topological characteristics, Betti numbers, digital core, geological modelling.

 Nowadays the process of oil fields exploitation needs a continuous information support.
-This is especially necessary in the context of the emphasis shift in the development, planning and monitoring of oil and gas fields on very highly dissected and low-permeability reservoirs.
+This is especially necessary in the context of a shift in emphasis in the development, planning and monitoring of oil and gas fields on very highly dissected and low-permeability reservoirs.

-More accurate estimation of economic efficiency and optimal placement of production wells are possible if we have geological picture of the oil field.
-This means that mathematical measure of the geological modeling of such objects is needed.
+Correct estimation of economic efficiency and optimal placement of production wells are able only in the presence of a quantitative geological picture of the oil field.
+It means that mathematical measure of the geological modelling of such objects is needed.

-These estimation processes include a geological and hydrodynamic modeling.
+These estimation processes include a geological and hydrodynamic modelling.
 Adjustment of models includes: